reinasta/maths-teaching-resources/README.md

 9 directories, 18 files
 ```

-More details about the `src/` file structure:
+For a closer look at the `src/` directory structure:

 ```bash
 src/